slackapi/slack-github-action/README.md

 # Slack Send GitHub Action

 Send data into Slack using this GitHub Action!

+## Sending Variables

+You can send GitHub-specific data related to GitHub Action workflow events using [GitHub Contexts](https://docs.github.com/en/actions/learn-github-actions/contexts) and [Variables](https://docs.github.com/en/actions/learn-github-actions/variables) that GitHub Actions provides.

+For examples on how to leverage this in your workflows, check out the [example workflows we have](https://github.com/slackapi/slack-github-action/tree/main/example-workflows).

+## How to Send Data to Slack

 This package has three different techniques to send data to Slack:

 1) Send data to Slack's Workflow Builder (requires a paid Slack instance).
 2) Send data via a Slack app to post to a specific channel (use an existing custom app or create a new one).